mikeschinkel/wordcamp-tampa-2016/README.md

 	- Full Disclosure - I designed it, and our team built it.

 ##Questions?
-- Anything except future plans
+- About anything except future plans

-##WPLib Future Plans
+##WPLib Box Future Plans

 - We Pledge: